 In one of our previous posts, we mentioned the term social selling.
 It covers all the engagement and promotion techniques you can use to attract potential customers on social media and online media in general for b2b lead generation.
 Unlike traditional selling, social selling prioritizes creating a conversation and building genuine interest, over just selling a product.

 Even though people have come to think of social selling as a purely B2C thing, it has become quite a big deal in B2B circles, as well.
-This development is not a surprise to anyone who knows that personalization is the name of the game in 2019, and will remain that way in 2020, and beyond.
+This development is not a surprise to anyone who knows that personalization is the name of the game in 2022, and beyond.

 So, how do you utilize the power of social selling and what does LinkedIn have to do with all that?
 With the right strategy, understanding of your audience, and the message you want to inject in your posts, of course.